From its beginnings, Humanoids has embodied creative innovation, a fiercely independent spirit, and a drive to break new ground.

 Since 1998 Humanoids has been the only publishing house of European origin with a direct presence in the U.S., and since 2014 the only non-Japanese company publishing its graphic novels directly in Japan, under the brand ユマノイド ("Humanoido").

 Known for creating beautiful books, Humanoids has also embraced the digital age from its inception.
 Its catalogs are available on platforms worldwide, including on its own iTunes apps.

 Books were long considered Humanoids' primary focus, but never destined to be its end products.
 Part of the company's plan was to adapt the source material from Humanoids' vast IP library for other mediums, such as movies—when the time was right.
 The company wanted to be in an optimum position to select the best partners and have a hands-on approach to all aspects of the filmmaking activity.
 Fabrice Giger has been waiting for the opportune moment to strike and bring Humanoids' unique touch to this highly competitive field.

 While retaining its Paris office, Humanoids made its American branch the headquarters of the group in 2013.

 In 2015, it forged major audiovisual development deals with various international and Los Angeles-based partners, leading to the creation of the Humanoids production division.

-As Variety put it in its May 15, 2015 edition, "Marvel Comics changed the face of Hollywood.
+As Variety put it, "Marvel Comics changed the face of Hollywood.
 Can legendary Paris–L.A. graphic novel publisher Humanoids do the same thing...?"
 Whether or not it sets the bar that high, Humanoids is certainly poised to keep rolling out quality and innovative titles, and to do the exact same with the other mediums it chooses to explore.